 Make sure you don’t go into the grocery store when you are hungry, or even worse, “hangry”.
 Grocery shopping can be a long outing, and going into it fatigued may cause you to purchase things you don’t need, or cause you to forget items on your list.

 4. Be efficient in the kitchen with multi-tasking

 The goal of meal prepping is to save yourself time, so make sure you don’t spend hours upon hours in the kitchen while you prepare your food.
 Figure out ways to multi-task, such as roasting your vegetables first, then while they are in the oven, make other things that won’t take as long.
 Don’t forget to clean up as you go!
 Furthermore, you can cook neutral foods such as rice or farro, and re-purpose them for different meals during the week.
 The same thing can be done with proteins like chicken.

 5. Prep your fruits and veggies for the week

 When you arrive home from the grocery store, wash and chop your fruits and vegetables, then store them in sealed containers in your fridge.
 Storing containers in the fridge will allow you to grab them quickly and with ease throughout the week.
 If you want to take convenience one step further, you can purchase pre-prepared fruits and vegetables at your grocery store if this will encourage you to eat more fruits and veggies!

 Everyone is different, and meal planning will look a little bit different for everyone.
 Listen to your body and its hunger cues, and eat as much or as little of your prepared meals as you see fit that day.
-If you have additional questions about how to meal prep effectively, and to book an appointment with a Copeman Healthcare Registered Dietitian, contact us today.
+If you have additional questions about how to meal prep effectively, and to book an appointment with one of our registered dietitians, contact us today.